Brandt-moreThan4/Machine-Learning_old/STA-380-Part-2-Exercises_Combined.md

 ## Simulation Results

 The results of the simulation are about in line with what you would expect.
-The foreign-heavy portfolio appears to be the riskiest, while offering the highest potential for return.
-The equal weight and bond-heavy portfolios offer lower expected wealth, but provide less variability in the potential outcome.
-We can now examine some plots and summary statistics to better understand the portfolios
+The foreign-heavy portfolio appears to be the riskiest in terms of variability and not offering much in terms of expected return to compensate The bond-heavy portfolio offers lower expected wealth, but provides less variability in the potential outcome.
+We can now examine some plots and summary statistics to better understand the portfolios.

 ### Ending Wealth Distribution

 As a first look, we examine the distribution of endings wealth by portfolio.
 This gives us a quick and intuitive feel for what our portfolios could look like at the end of the 20 day period.
-The blue line below indicates the position of our starting wealth of $ 100,000.
+The blue line below indicates the position of our starting wealth of $100,000.
 This gives us a baseline to compare the rest of the results too by highlighting the result if we did not invest in anything.
 In all three portfolios there is a significant portion of the distribution to the